kreshuklab/predoc-course/README.md

 # predoc-course-2021

-You will design an image analysis pipeline for immunofluorescence images of COVID-infected cells published in [Microscopy-based assay for semi-quantitative detection of SARS-CoV-2 specific antibodies in human sera](https://www.biorxiv.org/content/10.1101/2020.06.15.152587v2).
+You will design an image segemntation pipeline for immunofluorescence images of COVID-infected cells published in [Microscopy-based assay for semi-quantitative detection of SARS-CoV-2 specific antibodies in human sera](https://www.biorxiv.org/content/10.1101/2020.06.15.152587v2).
-In this challenge, you will learn how to use and adapt state-of-the-art bioimage analysis algorithms and combine them in a custom pipeline to quantify visual information from microscopy images.

 ## Cell segmentation
-In the first part of this challenge you will explore algorithms to segment individual cells in the IF images from the above study as shown in the picture below:
+You will explore algorithms to segment individual cells in the IF images from the above study as shown in the picture below:

 ![cell_segm](img/cell_segm.png?raw=true "Serum cells segmentation pipeline")